Tornadoes of 1994: April

-205 tornadoes were confirmed in April.
+There were 205 tornadoes confirmed in the United States in April.

 April 11–15

-Tornadoes touched down across several states, resulting in 1 fatalities.
-An F4 touched down on the west shore of Lake Houston, moved across the lake and crossed the eastern shore and into a subdivision.
+Tornadoes touched down across several states, resulting in one fatality.
+An F4 tornado touched down on the west shore of Lake Houston, moved across the lake and crossed the eastern shore and into a subdivision.
 One woman died when a mobile home park was hit.

 April 25–27

 A widespread tornado outbreak affected much of the United States from Colorado to New York.
 The outbreak killed at least six people across two states from two F4 tornadoes near Dallas, Texas and Lafayette, Indiana.